 - A condition where the heart’s structure is altered, such as cardiomyopathy

 - Medications without a prescription, including cold and allergy medications

 - Caffeine or alcohol consumption that is too high

 Risk Factors of heart Arrhythmias

 Several factors can increase the risk of heart arrhythmias, including:

 - Heart problems, cardiac surgery, and coronary artery disease.
-There are many risk factors for almost any type of Arrhythmia, including narrowed arteries, heart attacks, abnormal heart valves, heart failure, cardiomyopathy, and other heart problems.
+There are many risk factors for almost any type of Arrhythmia, including narrowed arteries, heart attacks, abnormal heart valves, Congestive heart failure, cardiomyopathy, and other heart problems.